Vaping: How popular are e-cigarettes?

 1. Vaping is increasingly popular

-According to the latest statistics from the World Health Organization, there has been a small but steady decrease in the estimated number of smokers globally since 2000 - from 1.14 billion then to about 1.1 billion now.
+According to the World Health Organization, there has been a small but steady decrease in the estimated number of smokers globally, to just over one billion.

 But it's a different matter when it comes to vaping.